antvis/G2/site/docs/manual/extra-topics/color.en.md

 ### Palette

-In G2, you can set`scale.palette`Go to Specify Swatches.
+In G2, you can set `scale.palette` to specify swatches.
 This palette can be discrete:

 ```js | ob
 (() => {